Hypoplastic Left Heart Syndrome

 Diagnosis

-The diagnosis may be suspected during a prenatal ultrasound.
+The diagnosis may be suspected during an ultrasound before the child is born.

-If the diagnosis was not made before birth, the doctor will ask about your child's symptoms and health history.
+If the diagnosis was not made before birth, the doctor will ask about symptoms and health history.
 A physical exam will be done.

-Pictures may be taken of your child's chest.
+Pictures may be taken of the child's chest.
 This can be done with an echocardiogram.
 This can confirm the diagnosis.

 Treatments